romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/map-eclogites.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_map-eclogites_**.
 Map of the Upper Tectonic unit of the Cabo Ortegal Complex showing the location of the *Concepenido* eclogites.
 Note the Ky-bearing eclogites occuring within the main eclogite body.
+Corresponding excursion stops are also shown.

 Fresh eclogite samples typically consist of 40-55 % Cpx, 25-35 % Grt, 2-10 % Qtz, ≤ 10 % Zo, 4-7 % Amp, 1-3 % Rt and ≤ 1 % Phl (Mendia 1996).
 Locally, Grt can dominate (up to 85 %) in centimetric bands.
 However, most eclogites are Zo-Amp eclogites.
 Eclogites also show local evidence of partial melting.
 Three types are distinguished (Mendia, 1996):